This post is also available in: Español (Spanish) Français (French)

 ARTICLE VII – Regional Chapters

-Section 2: All chapters will have by-laws and other organizational documents that are reasonably consistent with the WAPOR’s goals and objectives as determined by the WAPOR Council.
+Section 2: All Chapters will have by-laws and other organizational documents that are reasonably consistent with the WAPOR’s goals and objectives as determined by the WAPOR Council.
 WAPOR shall grant to Chapters a conditional, revocable, non-exclusive license to use the name “WAPOR”.

 Section 3: Officers in officially recognized Regional Chapters must be paid-up members of WAPOR.
 Regional Chapter members need not be members of WAPOR.